rsdoiel/rsdoiel.github.io/blog/2016/09/20/Android-Termux-Dev-environment.md

 This quickly brought me through step 3.
 Installing _go_, _git_, and _openssh_ completed what I needed to test static site development with some of the tools in our incubator at [Caltech Library](https://caltechlibrary.github.io).

-## Testing static site development
+## Setting up for static site development

 After configuring _git_, adding my public key to Github and running _go get_ on my custom static site tools I confirmed I could build and test static websites from my Android tablet using *Termux*.